JustinCappos/fdtables/docs/register_close_handlers.md

 Sets up user defined functions to be called when a `close()` happens.

-This lets a user function register itself to be called with either the realfd (for realfds) or the optionalinfo (if not a realfd) whenever something is closed by exec, exit, close, etc.  The first argument is called when a close is called on a realfd, but a reference to the realfd still remains.
-The second argument is called when a close on the last reference to the realfd is called.
-The third argument is called when a close on an unreal fd is performed.
+This lets a user function register itself to be called when a virtual fd is closed.
+The arguments provided to the function are the entry and the count of remaining references.

+The first argument will be called when the count > 0, and the second argument will be called on the last entry (count = 0).

 # Panics
   Never